Kew College Prep

-Kew College Prep is a non-denominational mixed preparatory school in Kew in the London Borough of Richmond upon Thames.
-Despite its name, Kew College Prep is a primary school for children aged 3 to 11.
+Kew College Prep (previously known as Kew College) is a non-denominational mixed preparatory school on Cumberland Road in Kew in the London Borough of Richmond upon Thames, opposite King's School.
+Kew College Prep is an independent prep school for children aged 3 to 11.

 History

 Kew College Prep began in 1927 as a small school located in a room above a shop in Kew.
 As the number of pupils grew, the school moved to a large Victorian house in Cumberland Road.
 In 1953 the school expanded into a second house in Cumberland Road.
 It became a charitable trust in 1985.

 Present day

 Kew College Prep averages 292 pupils between the ages of 3 and 11.
-As of June 2010, the school scores 69.2% for general parental satisfaction at the Independent School Reviews site, with its highest rating being for academic standards (76.5% satisfaction) and its lowest for sporting quality (63.2%).
+Children start in the nursery and stay at the school until the end of Year 6 when they move to secondary school.